On November 6, 2025, I bought a semi-restored 1956 Chevy 3100 pickup on eBay.

 ABC Moving and Storage - 5453 24th Street, Jurupa Valley or (Riverside), California 92509 - (951) 874-2000

 It only cost $20.00 and took me less than 10 minutes to get my truck weighed and certified - DO NOT take it to TA “Travelers Center of America.”
 They will truly mess it up, and you’ll have to jump through about 10 hoops just to get anything done.
-These clowns weighed my truck and somehow recorded it as 15,620 lbs.
+Those clowns weighed my truck and somehow recorded it as 15,620 lbs.
 TA was completely inaccurate and a huge waste of time.

-This company was super fast, and she was super friendly!
+Take it to ABC Moving and Storage instead, she was super fast, and she was super friendly!

-Claytons Classic Customs - 11620 Sterling Ave STE A, Riverside, CA 92503 - (951) 283-3090
+- 11620 Sterling Ave STE A, Riverside, CA 92503 - (951) 283-3090

 Clayton and his team are truly the very best of the best when it comes to classic vehicle restoration.
 If you are in the process of restoring any classic truck or car, look no further, as these experts are incredibly personable, genuinely helpful, and offer services at rates that are more than reasonable.
 Their dedication and skill make them the ideal choice for bringing your classic vehicle back to life.
 When we went to drop off our truck, they were already busy working on four other classic vehicles, including one that was just about to be delivered, a stunningly restored Ford F100.